teguh02/filament-db-sync/README.md

 {
     use HasFactory;

-    // Define the table property
-    // if the table name is different
-    // protected $table = 'items';

-    // Define the primary key property
-    // if the primary key is different
-    // protected $primaryKey = 'id';

     // Define the fillable property to
     // allow mass assignment on the model
     // and the database sync process